 - Three brushes that cover all sorts of coating application.

 - Four microfiber polyester roller covers with two durable roller frames and solvent-proof roller cores; picks up heavy load and releases evenly without shedding fiber.

 - Effective tray design.

 - Opener to help opening the can without damaging anything, and a stick for standard mixing.

 - Plastic film and masking tape protects particular surfaces from getting unnecessarily splattered with paint/varnish.

 All the swiftness you want from your roller, Katzco Paint Roller will cover.
-From the roller frame, to core to the roller cover, top-notch perfection in everything this roller does.
+From the roller frame to the core of the roller cover, top-notch perfection in everything this roller does.

 The frame is suitable for any standard 9” roller cover.
-The 5-wire cage design keeps the roller steady on it, while the quick release spring completes the measure of slip-prevention.
-The cage gets the job done fast with free-spin design that won’t stop at anything!
+The 5-wire cage design keeps the roller steady on it, while the quick-release spring completes the measure of slip-prevention.
+The cage gets the job done fast with a free-spin design that won’t stop at anything!